 History of LCSWCD

 LCSWCD and its five-member Board of Supervisors provide leadership through strategic planning, partnerships and conservation programs.
 Partners include the federal Natural Resources Conservation Service, the Ohio Department of Natural Resources and Licking County and other local governments.
-The District provides technical assistance to landowners, homeowners, businesses and agricultural producers, reviews construction plans for urban development, promotes farmland preservation, and oversees the County drainage maintenance program.
+The District provides technical assistance to landowners, homeowners, businesses and agricultural producers, reviews construction plans for urban development and promotes farmland preservation.

 The District also provides education and outreach programs for children and adults.
 It holds an annual seedling tree sale, hosts field days, FFA soil judging, and Envirothon competitions, and provides educational programs for the Natural Resources Area at the Hartford Fair.
 The District also provides individualized information to hundreds of customers requesting assistance each year.